Wordius/haconby/content/about/index.md

 +++
 title = "About"
-date = 2025-07-15
+date = 2025-07-22
 page_template = "page.html"
 insert_anchor_links = "true"
 +++

 No to Pylons (Nopy) was set up to provide a source of news and information about the proposed plyons that affect Haconby and surrounding villages.
-Its aim is to assist you in opposing National Grid’s work on the Weston Marsh to East Leicestershire extension in particular, as it affects Haconby.
-This site also gives you access to files that may be of use to you, such as the [Letter of Objection](/links), which has been made available for download.
+Its aim is to help you oppose National Grid’s work on the Weston Marsh to East Leicestershire extension in particular, as it affects Haconby.
+This site also gives you access to files that you may use, such as the [Letter of Objection](/links), which is made available for download.

+Unless you happen to be a fully paid-up member of the Pylon Appreciation Society, the letter gives you somewhere to start.

-As well as having this main goal, it will look at news affecting Lincolnshire as a whole, including wind farms and solar energy projects.
+As well as having this main goal, Nopy will look at the wider aspects of plans for Lincolnshire, including wind farms and solar energy projects.

 ## Facebook group

 Haconby & Stainfield’s Pylon Action Group is in the process of being set up.
 You can join the group and find out what news they have on Facebook.
-For anyone who doesn’t ‘do Facebook’, there’s alway this site.

 [Join the group](https://www.facebook.com/groups/1400754671211902).

+## “But I don’t like Facebook”…

+For anyone who doesn’t ‘do Facebook’, there’s this site as well as a number of others, such as [Lincolnshire Against Needless Destruction](https://www.lincsland.co.uk).